 Each of the Fiend leaders (although they're really only bosses at lower levels) come supported by a gang of four to six fiends.
 Except Violet, who has around 8 dogs instead.

 F Minus Minus: Or, why Doctor Borous should never be a high school principal.
-Even if it is only a simulated high school.
+Even if it is only a simulated high school where he's living out petty revenge fantasies.

 Midterm Grade Report: Richie "Ball-Lover" Marcus